Genaro-Chris/spawn_groups/README.md

 * [`JoinSet`](): Like this alternative, both await the completion of some or all of the child tasks, spawn child tasks in an unordered manner and the result of their child tasks will be returned in the order they complete and also cancel or abort all child tasks.
 Unlike the `Joinset`, you can explicitly await for all the child task to finish their execution.
 The Spawn group option provides a scope for the child tasks to execute.

-* [`FuturesUnordered`]() Like this alternative, both spawn child tasks in an unordered manner, but it doesn't immediately start running the spawned child tasks until it is being polled.
+* [`FuturesUnordered`]() Like this alternative, both spawn child tasks in an unordered manner, but FuturesUnordered doesn't immediately start running the spawned child tasks until it is being polled.
 It also doesn't provide a way to cancel all child tasks.